An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Appending to Files

 The 'a' mode in the open function appends data to an existing file or creates a new one if it doesn’t exist.
-This approach is useful for logs or any case where you want to preserve the existing file content.
+This approach is useful for logging events or saving chat history line by line.

 # Appending to a file